3. Dealing with plosives

 Recently a mix came my way with unflattering distortion on one guitar part in the left channel.
 It only occurred in one part of the tune, so I checked with the band, and yes, if I could do something about it, that would be great.

-So I loaded the track in RX, found where it happened, and took it the distortions with the De-clip module—but only in the left channel, and only for a small duration of time with each pass.
+So I loaded the track in RX, found where it happened, and took out the distortions with the De-clip module—but only in the left channel, and only for a small duration of time with each pass.

 This is what I find wonderful about audio restoration tools: the ability to fix something that exists solely in either the left or right channel, something that would necessitate a time-consuming creative solution in yesteryears, is very easy to fix now.